psaikido/hugle.uk/content/blogs/personal/2023-10-17-murmurations.md

 ---

-The [murmurations](https://www.murmurations.life/) project had the end of project show event at Bristol's Watershed.
+The [murmurations](https://www.murmurations.life/) project had ending event at Bristol's Watershed.

-Through the University of Bristol's [Connecting Through Culture as we Age](https://connectingthroughcultureasweage.info/) project, I was invited to be a 'co-researcher' on a sub-project initially called 'A Dictionary of Missing Words'.
+Through the University of Bristol's [Connecting Through Culture as we Age](https://connectingthroughcultureasweage.info/) organisation, I was invited to be a 'co-researcher' on a sub-project initially called 'A Dictionary of Missing Words'.
 This was through the fabulous [Unchartered Collective](https://uncharteredcollective.com/new-page) which is all about